 Our London Destination Guide also includes a Luxury Hotel Guide with all the finest picks across the city.

 Where to Dine

+Sloan Street is the place to linger for those craving Gucci, Armani, and Christian Dior.
+While over on Bond Street you will find Tiffany’s, Cartier and Sotheby’s Antiques.
 London’s cocktail scene is certainly worth exploring, whether in the elaborate 1930’s Shanghai style of the China Tang Bar or sipping a flawless French 75 at the famed Dukes Bar on St James Place.